kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/operating-system-manager/usage/_index.en.md

 ## Custom OperatingSystemProfiles

 To consume custom OperatingSystemProfiles.
-Users can create their custom OSPs in the seed namespace(kubermatic).
+Users can create their custom OSPs on the seed cluster in the `kubermatic` namespace.
 They will be automatically synced to all the user-cluster namespaces.

 ## Updating existing OperatingSystemProfiles